Get insider access

 Phone Calls

 The Beats Studio Pro Wireless are over-ear headphones with an active noise cancelling (ANC) feature.
 They have a similar look to the Beats Studio3 Wireless, but unlike previous models, they support audio via USB-C and have a built-in digital-to-analog converter (DAC), which lets you stream higher-quality audio via USB-C compared to Bluetooth.
-Connecting via USB-C also gives you access to EQ presets, which is quite unusual for Beats, as they usually don't have sound customization features.
-They come equipped with Spatial Audio for virtual surround sound.
-Unlike other Beats headphones, like the Beats Solo Pro Wireless, they don't have an H1 or W1 chip, but they support One-Touch Pairing with iOS devices and Google Fast Pair with Android phones.
+Connecting through USB-C gives you access to EQ presets, which is quite unusual for Beats, as they typically don't have sound customization features.
+They also come equipped with Spatial Audio for virtual surround sound.
+Unlike other Beats headphones, such as the Beats Solo Pro Wireless, they don't have an H1 or W1 chip, but they support One-Touch Pairing with iOS devices and Google Fast Pair with Android phones.

 Our Verdict